Shinzo Abe: Fourth Cabinet (2017–2020)

 The 2017 general election was held on 22 October.
 Prime Minister Abe called the snap election on 25 September, while the North Korea crisis was prominent in the news media.
-Political opponents of Abe say the snap election was designed to evade questioning in parliament over alleged scandals.
 Abe was expected to retain a majority of seats in the Diet.
 Abe's ruling coalition took almost a majority of the vote and two-thirds of the seats.
-The last-minute campaigning and voting took place as Typhoon Lan, the biggest typhoon of 2017, was wreaking havoc on Japan.

 Re-election as LDP president

 On 20 September 2018, Abe was re-elected as leader of the main ruling Liberal Democratic Party.
 On 19 November 2019, Abe became Japan's longest-serving prime minister, surpassing the 2,883-day record of Katsura Tarō.
 On 24 August 2020, Abe became the longest-serving prime minister in terms of consecutive days in office, surpassing Eisaku Satō's 2,798-day record.

 Favoritism scandals

 In March 2018, it was revealed that the finance ministry (with finance minister Tarō Asō at its head) had falsified documents presented to the parliament in relation to the Moritomo Gakuen scandal, in order to remove 14 passages implicating Abe.
-It was suggested that the scandal could cost Abe his seat as Liberal Democratic party's leader.
 Further accusations arose the same year that Abe had given preferential treatment to his friend Kotarō Kake to open a veterinary department at his school, Kake Gakuen.
 Abe denied the charges, but support for his administration fell below 30% in the polls, the lowest since his taking power in 2012.
-Those who called for him to step down included former prime minister Junichiro Koizumi.
 The scandal was referred to by some as "Abegate".
-Former prime minister Junichiro Koizumi speculated that Abe would likely resign due to the scandal.

 The scandals, while not damaging his political standing permanently, did little good for his image.
 In July 2018, Abe's public standing was further hit after he held a drinking party with LDP lawmakers during the peak of the floods in western Japan.
 In 2020, Abe came under further criticism for extending the term of top Tokyo prosecutor Hiromu Kurokawa, who later resigned amid a gambling scandal.
 Abe's approval rating fell from 40% to 27% during the month of May 2020, largely due to his handling of the Kurokawa situation.